• Skip to primary navigation

 a plate of preserved lemons.

 Middle Eastern and Mediterranean cuisines offer a variety of pickles and condiments to enjoy alongside any dish.
-From Persian pickles with tomatoes, quick pickled cabbage and pickled turnips to toum (Lebanese garlic sauce), tahini sauce and zhoug, we love some tang and kick with our meals.
-Today we're going to make one of the most popular condiments across the region: preserved lemons are easy to prepare and call for only 3 ingredients.
+From Persian pickles with tomatoes, quick pickled cabbage and pickled turnips to harissa, toum (Lebanese garlic sauce), tahini sauce and zhoug, we love some tang and kick with our meals.
+Today we’re going to make one of the most popular condiments across the region: preserved lemons are easy to prepare and call for only 3 ingredients.
 Follow along to learn how to make delicious preserved lemons at home.

 Also known as lemon pickle, this condiment is popular in Middle Eastern and North African - particularly Moroccan - cuisine.
 The lemons are quartered (like we have done here) or diced, then mixed with lemon juice, salt and some spices if desired.
 Then they're left for a few weeks to ferment for use in numerous recipes.